Perdiendo la Cabeza

 "Perdiendo la Cabeza" is a song by Mexican singer Carlos Rivera, American singer Becky G and Puerto Rican singer Pedro Capó.
-The song and its music video was released by Sony Music Latin on January 30, 2020, as the first single from Rivera's seventh album, Crónicas de una Guerra (2021).
+The song and its music video were released by Sony Music Latin on January 31, 2020, as the first single from Rivera's seventh album, Crónicas de una Guerra (2021).

 Live performances

 Rivera, Gomez and Capó performed "Perdiendo la Cabeza" together for the first time at the Premio Lo Nuestro 2020 on February 20, 2020.